-The bulk of Religious Science beliefs center around the idea that God is everywhere and everything is in God—also known as pantheism.
-It becomes a simple, scientific matter, then, of getting in touch with that Source and becoming unified with it.
+The bulk of Religious Science belief centers on the idea that God is everywhere and everything is in God—also known as pantheism.
+Religious Science, then, promotes getting in touch with this ever-present Source and becoming unified with it.
 Religious Science teaches that all paths lead to God, and so all sacred literature is used to define and discuss spiritual principles for living, the Bible just one of many.
 The key, however, to unlocking the mysteries of God isn’t found in a book or in writings, but within oneself.
 Religious Science teaches how this might be done.